BattletechModders/RogueTech/CustomAmmoCategories/ReadMe.txt

                                                 Can be set per mode/ammo/weapon.
 Higher priority replace lower priority value.
 Mode have priority, than ammo, than weapon.
   "ColorsTable" : [ - Colors array per weapon
     {
       "C":"red"     - Color in html notation.
 Note for ballistic and ppc effect color can be not fully accurate.
+If color can't be parsed fallback color is magenta
       ,"I":5        - Color intensivity, used only for lasers },
     {"C":"orange","I":5},{"C":"yellow","I":5},{"C":"green","I":5},{"C":"aqua","I":5},{"C":"blue","I":5},{"C":"purple","I":5}